Access to Azure virtual networks from Azure Logic Apps using an integration service environment (ISE)

 Why use an ISE

-Running logic apps in your own separate dedicated instance helps reduce the impact that other Azure tenants might have on your apps' performance, also known as the "noisy neighbors" effect.
+Running logic app workflows in your own separate dedicated instance helps reduce the impact that other Azure tenants might have on your apps' performance, also known as the "noisy neighbors" effect.
 An ISE also provides these benefits:

 Direct access to resources that are inside or connected to your virtual network